Common Names: Rose, Rosebud, Rose Hips, Hip Berries, Roseberries, Queen of Flowers

 The seeds of Rosehips are used in oil for their high antioxidant content.
 Rose hip seed oil is a well-known anti aging skin care remedy.
 Pressed oil from the fruit of the rose, is high in vitamins and minerals and incredibly hydrating, soothing, and healing.
 It can be used topically for eczema, ulcers, rashes, and other types of skin irritations as well as for acne scarring.
 It’s one of the main ingredients in Witch in the Woods Facial Serum

 Rose has been a longtime symbol of love and beauty and carries an affinity for the heart.
-Rose is a remedy for heart chakra, working energetically on broken hearts, grief, vulnerability, lack of self-love and depression through its aromatics.
+Ruled by the planet Venus, Rose is a remedy for heart chakra, working energetically on broken hearts, grief, vulnerability, lack of self-love and depression through its aromatics.
 Energetically, Rose is said to have the highest vibrational frequency among the botanical kingdom, raising one’s consciousness to an awakened state.
 Rose can help us balance our masculine and feminine energies.

 Harvest Rose petals immediately after blooming when the petals are not yet all the way open.
 Preferably on dry morning during Taurus season.
 Remember not to deadhead all the blossoms if you are hoping to harvest Rosehips the Fall.